GomFal/gym-sentiment-guard/README.md

   - If `prob < 0.75`: fallback to Gemini 2.5 Flash for language verification.

 This threshold balances high accuracy with minimal fallback usage.

+### Data Splitting

+**Decision**
+The dataset is divided into 70/15/15 for train, val and test:
+  - I consider that a dataset of ~10k reviews is enough to reduce variation in the eval and test set.
+Using stratified sampling will reduce possible variation because both of the classes are proportionally represented, and the minority class has 1500+ revies, making it sufficient for a first linear model.
+  If low performance is observed some changes which would be considered would be:
+  - augmenting the training set
+  - changing the data split
+  - adding K fold cross validation to the training process.
+  - Use temporal splitting: train model with older data and test it with recent data (E.g: train on 2020-2022, test on 2024-2025).
+The provblem with this is that, even though gym situations can change (New monitors, new machines, management changes), the way of expressing satisfaction or discomfort with services should not in a such small period of time (Slang change, vocabulary change, new generations entering the gym).